isaac-sim/IsaacLab/docs/source/how-to/draw_markers.rst

 Visualization markers are useful to debug the state of the environment.
 They can be used to visualize the frames, commands, and other information in the simulation.

-While Isaac Sim provides its own :mod:`omni.isaac.debug_draw` extension, it is limited to rendering only points, lines and splines.
+While Isaac Sim provides its own :mod:`isaacsim.util.debug_draw` extension, it is limited to rendering only points, lines and splines.
 For cases, where you need to render more complex shapes, you can use the :class:`markers.VisualizationMarkers` class.